JaykeMeijer/evolution/README.md

 - Add fighting / eating eachother: bigger is better, fighting gene
 - Add speed as genetic parameter

+Simulation:
+- Add controlable speed
+- Toggle button not changing with keypress

 ## Would be cool

 Evolution: